MauroLuzzatto/algorithmic-explanations/src/explanation/README.md

 <img src="resources/logo.png" width="250" height="250" align="right" /></a>
-# explainy - model explanations for humans
+# explainy - black-box model explanations for humans

 explainy is a library for generating explanations for machine learning models in Python.
 It uses methods from **Machine Learning Explainability** and provides a standardized API to create feature importance explanations for samples.
 The explanations are generated in the form of plots and text.